shooding/interview/backend/questions.md

 - How did you decide log level (in your experience) ?

-- A request containing 1323 records need to be executed.
+- A API request containing 1323 records need to be executed.
 Users are complaining about the response time.
 How do you speed up?
 What would you do if #617 of the 1323 records goes wrong by the way you are proposing?

 - Would you choose to make the above API a micro service?
 If not, why not ?

 - It's 1 am in the midnight.
 You receive alerts of 99.3% disk usage.
 What would you do about it?

 - About learning new stuff, have you been mining any coin ?
 AI ?
 Tensorflow?
-Kubernetes? or Live streaming? wBeing a YouTuber?
+Kubernetes? or Live streaming?
+Ever being a YouTuber?
 Which mobile payment you're using and why?
 What do you think of these industries?

 - Have you participated in any technical projects (not related to your school) during under graduate?

-- You receive system alert about sudden traffic.
+- You receive system alerts about sudden traffic.
 After tracing logs you find the requests are coming from a specific version of App.
 What are the possible reasons and how do you fix it?
 Can you determine whether this is an APT attack or not ?

-- In contrast, system alert about no traffic at all today.
+- In contrast, system alerts about no traffic at all today.
 What are the possible reasons and how do you fix it?

-- A service is depends on library a,b,c,d.
+- A service depends on library a,b,c and d.
 Library d has been reported by CVE (like heartbleed or CPU Meltdown CVE-2017-5754) and recommended a update.
-Which steps would you take before doing such update?
+What steps will you take before doing such update?

-- If you have "unlimited" fund to start a business, what kind of projects would you do?
+- If you have **"unlimited"** funding to start a new business, what kind of projects would you do?

 - If you are a Venture Capital (VC), how much would you invest our company ?